• Skip to primary navigation

 (Laughter)

-But, sorry, Dad, as a kid I him for it, because I blamed him for making me soft, which wasn’t welcomed in the small town Oregon that we had moved to.
-Because being soft that I was bullied.
-See, my dad wasn’t traditionally masculine, so didn’t teach me how to use my hands.
-He didn’t teach me how to hunt, to fight, you know, man stuff.
-Instead he taught me what he knew: that a man was about sacrifice and doing whatever you can to take care of and for your family.
-But there was another role I learned to play from my dad, who, I discovered, learned from his dad, a state senator who later in had to work nights as a janitor to support his family, and he told a soul.
-That role was to suffer in secret. now three generations later, I find myself playing that role, too.
-So why couldn’t my just reach out to another man and ask for help? does my dad to this day still think he’s to do it all on his own?
-I know a man who would rather than tell another man that they’re hurting.
-But it’s not we’re just all, like, strong silent types.
+But, sorry, Dad, a kid I resented him for it, because I him for making me soft, which wasn’t welcomed in the town in Oregon that we had moved to.
+Because being soft meant I was bullied.
+See, my dad wasn’t traditionally masculine, so he didn’t teach me to use my hands.
+He didn’t teach me how to hunt, how fight, you know, man stuff.
+Instead he taught me what knew: that being a man was about sacrifice and doing whatever you to take care of and provide for your family.
+But there was another role I how to play from my dad, who, I discovered, learned it from his dad, a state senator who in life had to work nights as a janitor to support his family, and he never a soul.
+That role was to suffer in secret.
+And now three later, I find myself playing that role, too.
+So couldn’t my grandfather just reach out to another man and ask help?
+Why does my dad to this day still he’s got to do it all on his own? know a man who would rather die than tell man that they’re hurting.
+But it’s not because we’re all, like, strong silent types.
 It’s not.
-A of us men are really good at making friends, and talking, not about anything real.
+A lot us men are really good at making friends, and talking, just not about anything real.

 (Laughter)

-If it’s about work or sports politics or women, we have no problem sharing our opinions, but if it’s about insecurities or our struggles, our fear of failure, then it’s almost we become paralyzed.
-At least, I do.
+If it’s work or sports or politics or women, we have no problem our opinions, but if it’s about our insecurities or our struggles, fear of failure, then it’s almost like we become paralyzed. least, I do.

-So some of the ways that have been practicing breaking free of this behavior are by creating experiences force me to be vulnerable.
-So if there’s something I’m experiencing shame in my life, I practice diving straight into it, no matter how scary is — and sometimes, even publicly.
-Because then in so I take away its power, and my display vulnerability can in some cases give other men permission do the same.
+So some of the ways that I have been practicing breaking of this behavior are by creating experiences that force me to be vulnerable.
+So if there’s I’m experiencing shame around in my life, I practice diving straight into it, matter how scary it is — and sometimes, even publicly. then in doing so I take away its power, my display of vulnerability can in some cases give other permission to do the same.

-As an example, a little while I was wrestling with an issue in my life that I I needed to talk to my guy friends about, I was so paralyzed by fear that they would me and see me as weak and I would my standing as a leader that I knew I had to take them of town on a three-day guys trip —
+As an example, a little while ago was wrestling with an issue in my life that knew I needed to talk to my guy friends about, but I was so by fear that they would judge me and see me as and I would lose my standing as a leader that I knew I had take them out of town on a three-day guys —

 (Laughter)

 Just to open up.
 And guess what?
-It wasn’t the end of the third day that I finally found the strength talk to them about what I was going through.
-But when did, something amazing happened.
-I realized that I wasn’t alone, my guys had also been struggling.
-And as soon as found the strength and the courage to share my shame, it gone.
-Now, I’ve learned over time that if I want to practice vulnerability, I need to build myself a system of accountability.
+It wasn’t the end of the third day that I finally found the strength to talk to about what I was going through.
+But when I did, amazing happened.
+I realized that I wasn’t alone, because guys had also been struggling.
+And as soon as found the strength and the courage to share my shame, it was gone.
+Now, I’ve learned over time that I want to practice vulnerability, then I need to build myself a system of accountability.
 So I’ve really blessed as an actor.
-I’ve built a really wonderful base, really, really sweet and engaged, and so I decided to use my platform as kind of this Trojan horse wherein I create a daily practice of authenticity and vulnerability.
-The response been incredible.
+I’ve built a really wonderful base, really, really sweet and engaged, and so I to use my social platform as kind of this Trojan horse I could create a daily practice of authenticity and vulnerability. response has been incredible.
 It’s been affirming, it’s been heartwarming.
-I get tons of love and press positive messages daily.
-But it’s all from a certain demographic: women.
+I get tons love and press and positive messages daily.
+But it’s from a certain demographic: women.

 (Laughter)

-This real.
-Why are only women following me?
-Where are men?
+This is real.
+Why are only women me?
+Where are the men?

 (Laughter)

-About a year ago, I posted this photo.
-Now, afterwards, I was scrolling through some of the comments, I noticed that one of my female fans had her boyfriend in the picture, and her boyfriend responded by saying, “Please stop me in gay shit.
+About a year ago, I this photo.
+Now, afterwards, I was scrolling through some of comments, and I noticed that one of my female fans tagged her boyfriend in the picture, and her boyfriend responded saying, “Please stop tagging me in gay shit.
 Thx.”

 (Laughter)

-As if being gay makes you less of a man, right?
+As if being makes you less of a man, right?

-So took a deep breath, and I responded.
-I said, very politely, I was just curious, because I’m on an exploration of masculinity, and I wanted to know why my love my wife qualified as gay shit.
-And then I said, honestly I just to learn.
+So I took a deep breath, I responded.
+I said, very politely, that I was just curious, because I’m on an of masculinity, and I wanted to know why my love for my wife as gay shit.
+And then I said, honestly I just wanted to learn.

 (Laughter)

-Now, he immediately wrote me back.
-I thought he going to go off on me, but instead he apologized.
-He me how, growing up, public displays of affection were looked down on.
-He told that he was wrestling and struggling with his ego, how much he loved his girlfriend and how thankful was for her patience.
-And then a few weeks later, he me again.
-This time he sent me a photo of him on knee proposing.
+Now, he wrote me back.
+I thought he was going to go off on me, instead he apologized.
+He told me how, growing up, displays of affection were looked down on.
+He told me that he was wrestling and with his ego, and how much he loved his girlfriend and how thankful was for her patience.
+And then a few weeks later, he messaged me again.
+This time he sent a photo of him on one knee proposing.

 (Applause)